-A Program in Human Genetics and Evolutionary Biology will augment and advance our research aims, offering our basic scientists a new set of capabilities and expertise that can spark the flame of progress.
-The creation of a cutting-edge center of excellence in modeling human genetic diseases will amplify our strategic focus on human genetics.
+A Program in Human Genetics and Evolutionary Biology will augment and advance our research aims, offering our basic scientists new capabilities and expertise that can spark the flame of progress.
+The creation of a cutting-edge center in modeling human genetic diseases will amplify our strategic focus on human genetics.
 Thus, we will create a Human Genetic Disease Modeling Core, a highly specialized platform that will accelerate the discovery process by providing researchers with animal models of human genetic disease, with particular focus on monogenic disorders affecting the brain and spinal cord.